Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 - **Version**: >= R2018a ( >= **R2021a** recommended )

   - **R2021a** may be the first version actually suitable for RL environment as it allows `instance parameters`.
-Previous versions of Embedded Coder will generates static parameters which might be difficult to use in a program (shared by all instances).
+Previous versions of Embedded Coder will generates static parameters which might be difficult to use in a program.
   - For version >= R2018a, limited support is added.

-    MATLAB prior to R2021a will inline parameters defined in model workspace when C++ interface is chosen.
-The script has some logic to allow you to code as R2021 workflow, and maintain tunability on prior to R2021a releases, but the script may fail on the first run and work for following runs due to unknown reasons.
-(In R2021a it's far easier)
+     Before R2021a, MATLAB inlines parameters that are defined in the model workspace when the C++ interface is selected.
+Although the script includes some logic to enable coding in the R2021 workflow and maintain tunability on earlier releases, it may fail on the first run and then work on subsequent runs for unknown reasons.
+In R2021a, this process is much simpler.

   - For version <= R2017b, some Simulink internal error prohibits proper code generation, thus unsupported.

   - MATLAB since **R2022a** supports **reusable Simscape model**, and slxpy provides corresponding support.
 Simscape enables powerful non-causal system modeling, which may be very useful for environment design.

     After Mathworks ticket 05353942 & 05373346, reusable C++ class in this release is an unintended bug, and only reusable C interface is officially supported.
 So, it may not yet work as expected.
-(Bug/Enhancement Submitted)

   - MATLAB **R2022b** fixes some code generation errors (with ticket 05703735) with complex VDBS models.
 It's recommended to upgrade.